poupaPoupa/MachineLearning100Day/README.md

 ### Day 1: February 25, 2018:
 **Today's Progress:**
-  - Took the naive bayes course on line.
+  - Took the naive bayes course online.
 **Thoughts**: i didn't get to finish the course but i did .81 of it.